Where is my nearest stockist?

 We are the official Meindl distributor for the UK and Ireland.
 We can process returns from UK and Irish retailers, or members of the public in the UK and Ireland.

 Which care product should I use?

 You can find everything you need to know about caring for your boots, which product to use and buy direct from us on our care and repairs page.

 Can Meindl boots be re-soled?

-Yes Meindl boots can be resoled and we look at each pair of boots on a case by case basis.
-If your boots or shoes have been well cared for but are at the end of their sole life we can advise on a potential resole.
+Yes, Meindl boots can be resoled and we look at each pair of boots on a case by case basis.
+If your boots or shoes have been well cared for but are now at the end of their sole life we can advise on a potential resole.

 Resoles take place at the Meindl factory in Germany.
 They take approximately 3-4 weeks and cost from £85, depending on the model.
 Please note that Meindl reserve the right to use another sole unit suited to the model, if the original is no longer available.

 Boots can only be resoled, stitched or have D rings and hooks repaired if the leather is still supple and the lining is in good condition, particularly that they are free from cracks in the leather.
 Not all shoes can be resoled so please check before sending them to us.